parmentelat/nbhosting/images/README.md

 The objectives that we had here, and that are fulfilled with this implementation, are that:

-* each course can provide its own docker-image specification,
+* each course can provide its own image specification,
-* the administrator can also override this with a home-cooked docker image specification - this is for example for running course based on material that was not written for nbhosting, like e.g. DataScienceHandbook (it's true that a git fork could work around that issue, but well)
+* the administrator can also override this with a home-cooked container image specification - this is for example for running course based on material that was not written for nbhosting, like e.g. DataScienceHandbook (it's true that a git fork could work around that issue, but well)
-* we can still leverage docker's image building tools
+* we can leverage dockerhub images and standard building tools
 * and easily roll out upgraded course images with minimal impact for students.